These shortcut muffins are just four ingredients and full of cookie butter flavor.

 You can choose from different styles and engrave writing on the front and the back.
 I got mine engraved with “Kirbie’s Cravings”.
 The wood board is gorgeous and huge.
 It’s thick, sturdy, solid wood, and the one I chose is a beautiful walnut wood.
 I’ve been using mine to serve drinks, cupcakes, muffins, etc. My friends who have seen it get a kick out of seeing the personalization.
 It definitely makes a nice unique gift, especially if you have a friend who loves to cook or host parties.
 You can learn more about them and their products here.

 And if you’re in the mood for a treat without a ton of work, try out these easy muffins!
+If you want a really easy cake you should try my cookie butter cake, too.
+You only need three ingredients.

 - 1/2 cup creamy cookie butter I used Biscoff spread